ULStats/MA4128Assessment-2018/EmmaGardiner-SQL.md

 SQL syntax is the coding format used in writing statements.
 Some of The Most Important SQL Commands are:
 ```
 SELECT - extracts data from a database
+FROM - table data is taken from
+CREATE TABLE - creates a new table
+ALTER TABLE - modifies a table
+DROP TABLE - deletes a table
 UPDATE - updates data in a database
 DELETE - deletes data from a database
 INSERT INTO - inserts new data into a database
 CREATE DATABASE - creates a new database
 ALTER DATABASE - modifies a database
-CREATE TABLE - creates a new table
-ALTER TABLE - modifies a table
-DROP TABLE - deletes a table
 CREATE INDEX - creates an index
 DROP INDEX - deletes an index
 ```